jdcbautista/garyCoffey.github.io/_posts/algorithms/2020-05-22-merge-sort.md

 ### Description

-The problem this algorithm solves is the need to merge to sorted arrays together.
+The problem this algorithm solves is the need to merge 2 sorted arrays together.
 I solved this problem as part of some homework for Data Structures I. I was pretty happy with the solution I had for this so I have included it here.
 Below I have some of the instructions the professor had given us for the problem.

 #### Examples